BinaryShield: Cross-Service Threat Intelligence in LLM Services using Privacy-Preserving Fingerprints: Evaluation

 The operational viability of any threat intelligence system fundamentally depends on its ability to process vast quantities of data with minimal latency and storage overhead.
 Historical lessons from traditional cybersecurity infrastructure underscore this requirement.
-One of the major reason that signature-based ecosystems (antivirus, IDS) scaled is because compact hashes (e.g., MD5, fuzzy-hash families).
+One of the major reasons that signature-based ecosystems (antivirus, IDS) scaled is because compact hashes (e.g., MD5, fuzzy-hash families).
 Similarly, modern LLM services face an even more daunting challenge, processing billions of queries daily across distributed infrastructure.
 For \tool to enable practical cross-boundary threat intelligence, it must achieve orders-of-magnitude improvements in both computational speed and storage efficiency compared to \emph{non-private} dense embeddings. \emph{Every extra byte per fingerprint multiplies into material storage cost, and every millisecond of per-fingerprint scan latency stretches incident response time}.

-Figure~\ref{fig:search-time-comparison} reveals the stark \emph{computational advantages} of \tool's binary fingerprints over dense embeddings.
+Figure~\ref{fig:search-time-comparison} reveals \emph{computational advantages} of \tool's fingerprints over dense embeddings.
 At a corpus size of 10K entries, dense embeddings require 0.87 seconds for similarity search of 968 prompt injections, while \tool completes the same operation in just 0.032 seconds, a 26.7x speedup.
 This performance gap widens dramatically as corpus size increases.
 At 100K entries, dense embeddings demand 14.52 seconds, rendering real-time threat correlation infeasible for high-volume services.
 In contrast, \tool maintains sub-second performance at 0.38 seconds, achieving a 38.1x speedup.
 The computational efficiency stems from the fundamental difference in similarity computation.
-Dense embeddings require floating-point dot products or cosine similarity calculations across thousands of dimensions, operations that scale poorly even with optimized linear algebra libraries. \tool's binary fingerprints enable Hamming distance computation through simple XOR operations.
+Dense embeddings require floating-point dot products or cosine similarity calculations, operations that scale poorly even with optimized linear algebra libraries. \tool's binary fingerprints enable Hamming distance computation through simple XOR operations.
+We discuss \tool's storage utilization in the appendix.